 Is CBD Oil Legal in All States?

 State and federal cannabis laws can be confusing and difficult to navigate.
-If you and your doctor agree you might benefit from CBD, you should check to make sure it’s legal in your state.
+If you and your doctor agree you might benefit from CBD legal, you should check to make sure it’s legal in your state.

 Is CBD oil legal in all states?
-Not quite.
+Not quite about CBD legal status.

 Federal law still considers cannabis and all cannabis-derived products to be illegal.
 If you live in a state where cannabis is illegal, you may not benefit from state protections against federal law.